Web3bazaar/Project-submissions/readme.md

 #### c) opensea_collections (for ERC-721 and ERC-1155 only) :Provide the name and URL links to the OpenSea collections of the NFTs used within the project.
 You can add as many assets as you wish by pasting the fields below, after the `}` and switching the input data:

 - name : < Name of the NFT collection >
-- link : < OpenSeao collection URL >
+- link : < OpenSea collection URL >
 }

 ## ✅ Reviewing proccess